Recovering

 "Recovering" is a song recorded by Canadian singer Celine Dion and released as a single on 9 September 2016.
-It was written by Pink after Dion's husband, René Angélil, died in January 2016.
-Entertainment Tonight Canada chose it as one of the best songs of 2016.
+Written by Pink after the death of Dion's husband, René Angélil, in January 2016, the track was presented as a message of support and resilience.
+Entertainment Tonight Canada named it one of the best songs of 2016.

 Background and release

-On 6 July 2016, Dion revealed that Pink wrote a song for her, in honor of her husband René Angélil, who died of cancer in January 2016.
-She also revealed the title of the song, "Recovering".
-Dion added that she's already starting to work on an English album.
+On 6 July 2016, Dion revealed that Pink had written a song for her in honour of René Angélil, who died of cancer in January 2016.
+She also confirmed the song's title, "Recovering".
+Dion added that she had begun working on a new English‑language album.
 The song was released as a single on 9 September 2016.